GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 Every dependency of a library is a liability of both that library and its consumers.

-Adding a dependency for a large amount of functionality or for a complex functionality may be OK, but avoid pulling in dependencies just to save a few lines of code.
+Adding a dependency for something that is difficult and complicated to do may be OK, but avoid adding a dependency just to save a few lines of code.

 Some specific notes about minimizing dependencies: